LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: From Disjoint Bilinear Optimization to Two-Stage Adjustable Robust Optimization

-\section{From disjoint bilinear optimization to two-stage adjustable robust optimization}
+The equivalence between \ref{eq:lp-pdb} and \ref{eq:rlt-pdb} gives a novel perspective on our LP relaxation and shows that the $t$-th level relaxations of the RLT hierarchy are guaranteed to be within $O(\frac{\log m_1}{\log \log m_1} \frac{\log m_2}{\log \log m_2})$ of the optimum for packing disjoint bilinear programs.

+\section{From Disjoint Bilinear Optimization to Two-Stage Adjustable Robust Optimization}

 In this section, we present a polylogarithmic approximation algorithm for \ref{eq:ar}.
 In particular, we give a compact linear restriction of \ref{eq:ar} that provides near-optimal first-stage solutions with cost that is within a factor of $O(\frac{\log n}{\log\log n}\frac{\log L}{\log\log L})$ of $z_{\sf{AR}}$.
 Our proof uses ideas from our approximation of \ref{eq:pdb} applied to the separation problem $\hyperref[eq:qx]{\mathcal{Q}(\mathbf{x})}$.
-We begin by discussing our linear restriction below.